 - Schools should only be using phased reintegration plan as a temporary means of managing the impact of challenging behaviour or responding to and preventing increasing disaffection; - Schools must be satisfied that a phased reintegration plan is an appropriate intervention given the needs of the pupil.
-There must be a clear and evidenced rationale for considering a phased reintegration plan as an intervention aimed at supporting the needs of the pupil.
-A detailed assessment through the use of a CAF must be in place to determine additional support required for all pupils on phased reintegration. - Schools must not pursue a phased reintegration without parental permission as this can be construed as an unofficial exclusion which is unlawful as the parent has not requested leave for their child and/or the school could be regarded as preventing the pupil from accessing the curriculum. - Schools wishing to establish a phased reintegration plan need to consider their position in the context of legal requirements outlined above.
+There must be a clear and evidenced rationale for considering a phased reintegration plan as an intervention aimed at supporting the needs of the pupil. - Schools must not pursue a phased reintegration without parental permission as this can be construed as an unofficial exclusion which is unlawful as the parent has not requested leave for their child and/or the school could be regarded as preventing the pupil from accessing the curriculum. - Schools wishing to establish a phased reintegration plan need to consider their position in the context of legal requirements outlined above.
 In particular, schools should ensure that the decision is taken as part of a planned strategy that covers all the elements below: